What You'll Need

 Step 1: Measure and Grind Coffee

 Your grind size and quality are crucial factors that will impact the length of your brew and the taste.
-For Chemex brewing, medium-coarse grind size is ideal for helping hit the target brew length of 4:00 – 5:00 minutes.
+For Aeropress brewing, medium-fine grind size is ideal for helping hit the target brew length of 1:00 – 2:00 minutes (depending on the recipe)

 Step 2: Rinse Your Filter